lastunicorn/chrono-matrix/README.md

 # Chrono Matrix

-Is a WPF application that displays a digital clock "drawn" using 96 analog clock.
+A WPF application that displays a digital clock "drawn" using 96 analog clock.

 ![Chrono Matrix](/doc/main/chrono-matrix.png)